octomix/josson/README.md

 59. Function `map()` constructs a new object node.
     For multi-steps path, the last element name will become the new element name.
-    To rename an element, use syntax `newFieldName:path`.
+    To rename an element, use syntax `newFieldName:path` or `queryThatResolveToName::path`.

         josson.getNode("map(customer.name,date:salesDate,sales:map(items.concat(name,' x ',qty,unit), totalQty:items.sum(qty), totalAmount))")
         ==>